tensorchiefs/dlday2018/index.md

 ### Lastest news

 #### Tutorial
+* Bring you laptop with you
+* For internet access (`guest-ZHAW`) you will need a mobile phone to recieve a text-message with the login code
 * [Material for the tutorials](tutorial/)
 * The easiest way to take part in the tutorials is to use google colab (you need to have a google account for this)
 * Alternatively you might install the necessery tools as descriped in [https://tensorchiefs.github.io/dl_course_2018/](https://tensorchiefs.github.io/dl_course_2018/)